The Twelfth Moment of Hecke $L$-Functions in the Weight Aspect: Test Functions and Transforms

 We also compute using Stirling's formula the expansions

 and

 Recalling the definition \eqref{eqn:MellinH+defeq} of $\widehat{H}(s)$ and the assumption $K^{\frac{2}{3}+\e} < t < \frac{K^{1+\e}}{L}$, we deduce that

-Consider first contribution of $j=2$, which is $-\frac{1}{6}\frac{(\sigma+i(2t+y)-L^2-1)^3}{K^2}$.
+Consider first the contribution of the term for which $j=2$, namely $-\frac{1}{6}\frac{(\sigma+i(2t+y)-L^2-1)^3}{K^2}$.
 We expand out the cube and put aside the terms $\frac{i4t^3}{3K^2}$ and $\frac{-(2t+y)^2 L^2}{2K^2}$.
 The rest of the terms are either real and of lower order or imaginary.
 The imaginary terms divided by $iy$ are real and of lower order.
-Expanding out the contribution of $j\geq 4$, we see that the real terms are of lower order and the imaginary terms divided by $iy$ are real and of lower order, using \eqref{eqn:yrange}.
+Expanding out the contribution of the terms for which $j\geq 4$, we see that the real terms are of lower order and the imaginary terms divided by $iy$ are real and of lower order, using \eqref{eqn:yrange}.
 In this way, we get that $\widehat{H}(s)$ is equal to

+Here we have kept the lower order terms in $\log (\frac{K}{4\pi}) +\cdots$ and $c+\cdots$ separate even though the latter terms could have been absorbed into the former.
+This is because the former terms are real-valued and will be part of the phase $B(y,t,K)$, while the latter terms may be complex and will be part of $A(y,t,K)$.

 Next, we turn to the function $\Gscr_t^+(s)$.
 We write $\Gscr_t^+(s) = \Hscr(s) \Iscr_t(s)$, where

 By Stirling's formula, we get that

 In the range \eqref{eqn:yrange2}, we can further simplify this to